-The Foundation provides Opportunity Grants of up to $5,000 to help accomplish these goals.
+The Foundation provides Opportunity Grants of up to $5,000.
 These grants most often support activities in Washington state, such as holding policy-oriented roundtable discussions, conducting programming centered on our goals, and bringing in expert speakers.

 Some of our Opportunity Grant funds will focus on work in Snohomish County, Washington, to further the Foundation’s priorities as described above and to honor Senator Jackson’s hometown ties to Everett, Washington.

 - Support strong, diverse leaders who use the Jackson leadership values in public, private, and civic leadership

 - Empower climate change and human rights leaders